 The total supply of SAUCE is hard-capped and will not exceed 1 billion tokens.
 Furthermore, SaucerSwap will not utilize a burn-and-mint equilibrium (BME) model.
 SAUCE is, however, a buyback deflationary token due to its staking mechanism.

 Newly minted SAUCE serves a liquidity mining incentive, used to offset impermanent loss and bootstrap liquidity on the protocol.

-SaucerSwap is structured as a DAO, where the community can create and vote on proposals to steer protocol development.
-This governance framework leverages a Hedera Consensus Service (HCS)-based ballot & voting architecture.
+The SaucerSwap protocol is governed by a DAO, where the community will create and vote on proposals to steer protocol development and control incentives.
+This governance framework may leverage smart contracts and Hedera services.
 Votes will be proportional to the amount of SAUCE in a user's account, where 1 SAUCE token = 1 vote.